wylswz/wylswz.github.io/Haskell/Haskell.md

 # Brief Intro to Haskell
+Note: Some codes in this article may not be legal haskell codes, they are only used to explain some facts.

+Haskell is a declarative (functional) programming language.
+You know what is functional programming, so I'll skip that part.
+This introduction will start with Functor.

 ## Functors
 Functor class in Haskell simply means something that can be mapped over with a function.
 Any instance of Functor must implement the `fmap` function